bambooengineering/chef-unattended-upgrades/README.md

     An array containing (origin,archive) pairs.
 Controls where packages can be installed from.
 Defaults to `${distro_id} ${distro_codename}-security`
+ * node['unattended-upgrades']['package-blacklist'] -
+    An array containing the blacklisted packages for updates.
  * node['unattended-upgrades']['update_package_lists_interval'] -
     The number of days between package list updates.
 Defaults to `1`.
  * node['unattended-upgrades']['upgrade_interval'] -